Pylons/pyramid/docs/narr/views.rst

   :ref:`view_directive`.

-- by running a :term:`scan` against application source code which has a :class:`repoze.bfg.view.bfg_view` decorator attached to a Python object as per :class:`repoze.bfg.view.bfg_view` and :ref:`mapping_views_using_a_decorator_section`.
+- by running a :term:`scan` against application source code which has a :class:`pyramid.view.bfg_view` decorator attached to a Python object as per :class:`pyramid.view.bfg_view` and :ref:`mapping_views_using_a_decorator_section`.

-- by using the :meth:`repoze.bfg.configuration.Configurator.add_view`
+- by using the :meth:`pyramid.configuration.Configurator.add_view`
-  method as per :meth:`repoze.bfg.configuration.Configurator.add_view` and :ref:`mapping_views_using_imperative_config_section`.
+  method as per :meth:`pyramid.configuration.Configurator.add_view` and :ref:`mapping_views_using_imperative_config_section`.

 Each of these mechanisms is completely equivalent to the other.